Brawl (game): Gameplay

+Reception

 In 2001, Brawl: Club Foglio won the Origins Awards for Best Card Game Expansion or Supplement 2000 and Best Graphic Presentation of a Card Game 2000.

 In 2005, the French company Eclipse Vis Comica published the six original decks in French (though the cards were in English), and added a new promotional deck, Natacha which was available only with the proof of purchase of all 6 standard decks.
 These decks were all 44 cards instead of the original 35 cards, and included new rules, including "customization" options.
 For this edition, the name of the game was changed to Fight, and the characters were all replaced with more flashy, anime-style characters.

 In November 2011, the California company Brode Games released the original six decks on iPhone and iPad.
 BRAWL briefly made the top 25 free card games list on the App Store.